Past Head of Industry Relations, Master of Entertainment Industry Management Program

-A career development consultant, university educator and former media/entertainment executive, John Tarnoff serves as Adjunct Professor and Head of Industry Relations for the Carnegie Mellon University Master of Entertainment Industry Management program.
+A career development consultant, university educator and former media/entertainment executive, John Tarnoff recently served as Adjunct Professor and Head of Industry Relations for the Carnegie Mellon University Master of Entertainment Industry Management program.

 John Tarnoff is a university educator, business coach, and former media/entertainment executive, whose career spans 40 years.
 As a Hollywood studio executive working for studios including MGM, Columbia Pictures, and Warner Bros., he was responsible for a number of memorable movies in the 1980s, including Diner, The Year of Living Dangerously, Pink Floyd: The Wall, and Bill & Ted’s Excellent Adventure.